gustavorferreira/gustavorferreira/README.md

 ## 👀 Some more details below:

-- 📌 From Valparaíso de Goiás, Goiás, Brazil 🇧🇷
+- 📌 From Valparaíso de Goiás, Goiás, Brazil; 🇧🇷
-- 🎓 Masters Degree in Cyber Security - UDF 2020/2022
+- 🎓 Masters Degree in Cyber Security - UDF 2020/2022;
-- 🎓 Technologist in Systems Analysis and Development – UDF 2017/2019
+- 🎓 Technologist in Systems Analysis and Development – UDF 2017/2019;
-- 👨‍👩‍👧‍👦 Super married and 2 princess daughters. ❤️
+- 👨‍👩‍👧‍👦 Super married and 2 princess daughters; ❤️
-- 🎮 I love FPS and strategy PC games
+- 🎮 I love FPS and strategy PC games.

 ## 💪 Currently working as: 💼

-* 🤖 Full Stack Developer at <a target="_blank" href="http://www.educacao.df.gov.br/">SEEDF<a/>
+* 🤖 Full Stack Developer at <a target="_blank" href="http://www.educacao.df.gov.br/">SEEDF<a/>.

 ## ☕ My skills and knowledge: